 ASHEVILLE BUNCOMBE COMMUNITY GARDEN NETWORK

-The Asheville Buncombe Community Garden Network is a program of Bountiful Cities, connecting 30+ gardens through shared communications, meetups, garden workdays, workshops, volunteer recruitment, and resources.
-The goal of the network is the strengthen neighborhood-powered food initiatives through collaboration.
+The Asheville Buncombe Community Garden Network connects 30+ gardens through shared communications, meetups, garden workdays, workshops, volunteer recruitment, and resources.
+The goal of this program is to strengthen neighborhood-powered food initiatives through collaboration.
+It includes:

-- Tool library: a shared lending library featuring garden tools, garden education supplies, and event supplies
+- Tool library: shared lending library featuring garden tools and garden education and event supplies.

-- Seed library: community gardeners can check out open-pollinated seeds needed for each growing season.
-Current locations: Leicester Library, Stephens Lee Center, Shiloh Community Center, Burton Street Community Center, Southside Community Farm.
+- Seed libraries: community gardeners can check out open-pollinated seeds for each growing season at the following locations, Leicester Library, Stephens Lee Center, Shiloh Community Center, Burton Street Community Center, and Southside Community Farm

-- Monthly newsletter full of tips, upcoming event, and other relevant information
+- Monthly newsletter: helpful tips, upcoming events, and other relevant information in both English and Spanish

 - Shared financial development: the Garden Network Coordinator pursues grant opportunities to benefit all network gardens

-- Volunteer recruitment: the network serves as a portal for new community garden volunteers, matching volunteers with gardens based on skill, experience, availability, and need.
-Go to volunteer page for more information.
+- Volunteer recruitment: the network serves as a portal for new community garden volunteers and to match volunteers with gardens based on skill, experience, availability, and need – visit the volunteer page for more information

-- Connecting with food system initiatives: the Garden Network Coordinator participates in collaborative initiatives such as the Asheville/Buncombe Food Policy Council and the Food Justice Planning Initiative.
+- Connecting with food system initiatives: the Garden Network Coordinator participates in collaborative initiatives, including the Asheville/Buncombe Food Policy Council and the WNC Food Systems Coalition